Growth at risk as services firms slow

 The government has come under pressure to ease back on its austerity plans and introduce measures to boost growth.
 Chancellor George Osborne acknowledged on Tuesday that the country faced a rough ride but he reiterated his commitment to erasing a record budget deficit of nearly 10 percent of GDP.

-Britain's economy will show only moderate growth at best in the final three months of the year, Bank Deputy Governor Bean said on Thursday, adding that tensions in financial markets were depressing confidence.
+The economy will show only moderate growth at best in the final three months of the year, BoE Deputy Governor Bean said on Thursday, adding that tensions in financial markets were depressing confidence.

 Bean said falling inflation would provide some relief next year for cash-strapped consumers suffering from soaring prices at a time of meagre wage increases.

-While many retailers struggle with the lack of consumer spending, JD Wetherspoon, one of the best-performing pub groups in the downturn because of its value-for-money offers, said on Thursday its sales had been resilient.
+While many retailers struggle with the lack of consumer spending, JD Wetherspoon (JDW.L), one of the best-performing pub groups in the downturn because of its value-for-money offers, said on Thursday its sales had been resilient.

 PRICING PRESSURES